-Your holiday lets us farm the land around your accommodation for wildlife
+Your holiday lets us farm the land around the eco lodges for wildlife

 Wheatland Farm has won many awards for sustainable tourism.
 We run the whole farm for wildlife, and one third of it, Popehouse Moor, is a Site of Special Scientific Interest for its culm grassland habitats and rare plants and animals.
 We use traditional management techniques here in consultation with Natural England and the Devon Wildlife Trust.
 We take great care over the environmental impact of both the business and our own lifestyles.

-By staying here you help make this countryside management financially viable – Thank you!
+By holidaying in the eco lodges you help make this countryside management financially viable – Thank you!

-A green holiday is good for you, good for the wonderful Devon countryside you came to see, good for local economies, and good for the long term too.
+A green holiday at Wheatland Farm is good for you, good for the wonderful Devon countryside you came to see, good for local economies, and good for the long term too.

 Wheatland Farm is for everyone and every shade of green, from not really interested (don’t worry, your holiday will be comfortable and normal, but you’ll still be making a difference) to committed campaigner (we hope we’ll meet your high standards and that you’ll share your experiences with us).
 Our aim is pragmatic greening that’s relevant to your home too.

+In January 2021 the North Devon Biosphere Reserve gave Wheatland Farm a Pledge for Nature Award.
 We’ve twice won the top sustainable tourism award in England: Visit England’s Gold Award for Sustainable Tourism (in 2012 and again in 2015).
-But this page isn’t about polishing our trophies (more about our awards for green holidays here – if you’re interested), it’s about our environmental philosophy, how we minimize the impact of your holiday, and how your consumer choice makes a real difference for good in Devon.
+But this section isn’t about polishing Wheatland Farm’s awards, it’s about our environmental philosophy, how we ensure you get a truly green and low carbon holiday, and how your consumer choices make a real difference for good in Devon.

 Being green means the eco lodges are extremely well insulated, making them cosy even in winter.
-All the lodges and the cottage have solar hot water (with immersions for top ups).
-Balebarn Lodge and Otter Cottage have a wood-burning stove and we use our own well-managed wood.
-Appliances are chosen for efficiency.
-Fridges are A+ minimum, and most hobs are induction (but if that’s a problem for medical reasons please let us know).
+All the eco lodges and the cottage have solar hot water (with immersions for top ups).
+Balebarn Eco Lodge and Otter Cottage have a wood-burning stove and we use our own well-managed wood.
+Balebarn and Beech Lodge have efficient conventional hot tubs (optional extras) and Honeysuckle Lodge has a bookable outside bath (an eco hot tub) sunk in to the deck (and a conventional shower, of course).
+In fact, all Wheatland Farm’s appliances are chosen for efficiency.
+All the power is renewable – always.
+Fridges are A+ minimum, and all hobs are induction.
 And our upcycling ethos brings bags of style to your accommodation.

-You’re free to explore our 21 acres.
-Since there’s very little heavy machinery, there are not many farm hazards – so that means fewer no go areas.
-And did you know you can borrow bikes, borrow boats, borrow wellies, borrow fishing rods and take a free guided nature walk at Wheatland Farm?
-We believe that by choosing to stay here you’ve already ‘bought into’ the project — so you get to share all the good bits.
+You’re free to explore Wheatland Farm’s 21 acres of nature reserve.
+Since there’s very little heavy machinery, there are not many farm hazards – so that means fewer no go areas on your holiday.
+And did you know you can borrow bikes, borrow boats, borrow wellies, borrow fishing rods and take a free guided nature walk at Wheatland Farm’s eco lodges?
+We believe that by choosing an eco friendly holiday here you’ve already ‘bought into’ the project — so you get to share all the good bits.
 Wheatland farm is more than a place to stay, it’s a place to be.

-We generate our own renewable electricity with an 11kW Gaia wind turbine (standing proud in a field) and solar PV panels (on Balebarn eco lodge).
-When the wind isn’t blowing our electricity is still green – from a 100 percent renewables electricity company – Good Energy.
-Our farmhouse has a biomass boiler that uses logs from the farm (as do the wood burners in Otter Cottage and Balebarn.
+We generate our own renewable electricity with an 11kW Gaia wind turbine (standing proud in a field) and solar PV panels (on Balebarn Eco Lodge).
+When the wind isn’t blowing our electricity is still green – from a 100 percent renewables tarrif.
+Our farmhouse has a biomass boiler that uses logs from the farm (as do the wood burners in Otter Cottage and Balebarn Eco Lodge).

-Barnowls, swallows, butterflies, wildflowers, goldfinches, stoats, hedgehogs, foxes, badgers… depending on the season and your patience there’s always something to see.
+Barn owls, swallows, butterflies, wildflowers, goldfinches, stoats, hedgehogs, foxes, badgers… depending on the season and your patience there’s always something to see at Wheatland Farm.

-Your holiday won’t let Devon go to waste
+Your green holiday won’t let Devon go to waste

-As well as adding things to do on the farm we’ve gathered info on things to do nearby, places to eat, adventures and treats etc. Whether you’re entertaining a family or indulging in chill out time, we’ve got ideas and local knowledge to share.
-And when you stay local, you get treated like a local, as well as helping sustain the countryside you came to visit.
+As well as developing things to do on Wheatland Farm we’ve gathered info on things to do nearby, places to eat, adventures and treats etc. Whether you’re entertaining a family or indulging in chill out time, we’ve got ideas and local Devon knowledge to share.
+And when you stay local, you get treated like a local, as well as helping sustain the Devon countryside you came to visit.

 Have a car free Devon holiday

-Most people come by car — but you don’t have to.
+Most people arrive at Wheatland Farm’s eco lodges by car — but you don’t have to.
+You can have a completely car free green holiday in Devon if you want to!
 We can collect you from the nearby station or bus stop, lend you bikes, and generally help you out if you’re not driving (we admire your efforts!).
 It’s not for everyone, so to help you decide we’ve pulled together the car free Devon holiday pros and cons.